Includes

 └── default-pages.md

-Files in _includes are excluded from the generated site output and the sitemap.
-They exist only to be included by other pages.
+Files inside _includes are excluded from the generated site output and the sitemap.
+They serve only as reusable content fragments for other pages.

-If an included file cannot be found, Retype logs an unresolved partial warning during the build.
-The include is replaced with an [UNRESOLVED PARTIAL] marker in the output.
+If an included file cannot be found, Retype logs an unresolved include warning during the build and replaces the include call with an [UNRESOLVED PARTIAL] marker in the output.

-Template syntax errors within an included file stop processing at the error and display the file and line number in the build output.
+Template syntax errors within an included file stop processing at the error point.
+The build output reports the included file's name and the line number of the error.